 The Lake Denmark news for December is BABIES, BABIES, and more BABIES . . .
-Test Area contributions as follows . . . the Gerald Ryersons - a girl the Gerald Ryersons - a girl - Donna . . . the Calvin Ryersons - a girl - Nancy . . .
+Test Area contributions as follows the Gerald Ryersons - a girl - Donna . . . the Calvin Ryersons - a girl - Nancy . . .
 (Did you know that the Ryersons are brothers?) . . . and the John Traylors - a boy - Donald Thomas . . .
-Test Area would also like you all to know that "Gabby" Garbarino is now off the eligible list of bachelors (all the eligible list of bachelors (all non-attached females please note) . . .
+Test Area would also like you all to know that "Gabby" Garbarino is now off the eligible list of bachelors (all non-attached females please note) . . .
 Rumors have it that there will soon be a merging of the Contract and Test Departments, all due to a gorgeous redhead and a test operator (Guess WHO?) . . .
 In the Engineering

 Division . . .
 Bob Cole and Audrey Gordon became engaged recently as well as Marilyn Smith and Joseph Garcia, and Ann Mc Creight and Len Dombras (of the Research Division) . . .
 As far as new projects are concerned, the Engineering Division came through nicely with three weddings . . .
 Ann Jabetz became Mrs. James Farrell . . .
-Bill Bitting and Patricia Schirmeyer tied the knot and Claire Blaine became Mrs. Anthony Guida . . . became Mrs. Anthony Guida . . .
+Bill Bitting and Patricia Schirmeyer tied the knot and Claire Blaine became Mrs. Anthony Guida . . .
 And, here are the BABIES . . . the "Bud" Weisenbergs - a girl - Wendy Ann . . .
-Beverly Pfau and Dave (remember them?) - a boy - Duane David . . . the "Chuck" Dimmicks - TWINS - Derck and David (how about that ? ? ?)
+Beverly Pfau and Dave (remember them?) a boy - Duane David . . . the "Chuck" Dimmicks - TWINS - Derck and David (how about that???)
 Take a bow Chuck!
 The Maurice Roses - a girl - Nancy Carole . . . and the Jack Neales - a boy - Christopher . . .
-I am sorry to report that the shop gets the lowest rating the shop gets the lowest rating this month . .
-Roy Cogswell is the only one who cooperated . . . it was a girl . . .
-In the Research Division the Baby Derby search Division the Baby Derby is finally over and they all made it under the wire before December 31st...the "Dark Horse" (Stan Schmidt) won with a girl - Carol...Lou Rapp ran a close second with a boy - Gary Warren...and Bob Wehrli "also ran" with a boy - Craig...Sam Martin was home on leave during the Holidays - he looks ing the Holidays - he looks wonderful (Did Betty Ball en-
+I am sorry to report that the shop gets the lowest rating this month . . .
+Roy Cogswell is the only one who cooperated ... it was a girl ...
+In the Research Division the Baby Derby is finally over and they all made it under the wire before December 31st . . . the "Dark Horse" (Stan Schmidt) won with a girl - Carol . . .
+Lou Rapp ran a close second with a boy - Gary Warren . . . and Bob Wehrli "also ran" with a boy - Craig . . .
+Sam Martin was home on leave during the Holidays - he looks wonderful (Did Betty Ball enjoy the Holidays this year?) ...
 Have you met the latest additions to the Research Division? . . .
 Marie Parrillo (Physics Dept.), Lillian Struble (Chemistry Dept.) and Ronald Storms . . .
 Ronald is replacing David Haines who was called to active duty . . . we were all very sorry to see Dave go . . .
-There were so many parties during December I would need a whole issue to cover them all, however I did hear about one, very interesting party .
-Ruby and Ray Hopping were hosts to a very successful skat-ing party . . . yes, there was ice . . . that's all folks!
+There were so many parties during December I would need a whole issue to cover them all, however I did hear about one, very interesting party ...
+Ruby and Ray Hopping were hosts to a very successful skating party . . . yes, there was ice . . . that's all folks!